 On May 2, 2013, the government filed a False Claims Act complaint against the Company and certain of its hospice-related subsidiaries in the U.S. District Court for the Western District of Missouri, United States v.
-VITAS Hospice Services, LLC, et al., 4:13-cv-00449-BCW (the "2013 Action").
-Prior to that date, the Company received various subpoenas from the U.S. Department of Justice and OIG that have been previously disclosed.
+VITAS Hospice Services, LLC, et al., No. 4:13-ev-00449-BCM (the "2013 Action").
+Prior to that date, the Company received various subpoenas from the U.S. Department of UIS takes and OIG that have been previously disclosed.
 The 2013 Action alleges that, since at least 2002, VITAS, and since 2004, the Company, submitted or caused the submission of false claims to the Medicare program by (a) billing Medicare for continuous home care services when the patients were not eligible, the services were not provided, or the medical care was inappropriate, and (b) billing Medicare for patients who were not eligible for the Medicare hospice benefit because they did not have a life expectancy of six months or less if their illnesses ran their normal course.
 This complaint seeks treble damages, statutory penalties, and the costs of the action, plus interest.
 On August 1, 2013, the government filed its First Amended Complaint in the 2013 Action.
 The First Amended Complaint changed and supplemented some of the allegations, but did not otherwise expand the causes of action or the nature of the relief sought against VITAS.
 The defendants filed a motion to dismiss on September 24, 2013.
+The Court denied the motion, except to the extent that claims were filed before July 24, 2002, on September 30, 2014.